Admin Guide Help

 Vault is a powerful secret management tool that focuses on security.
 It's a web service that stores secrets, such as passwords, encryption keys, and other sensitive data.
 It stores everything in an encrypted form, and supports encryption / decryption as a service.

 On some distributions, Vault can be installed via package manager.
-For Ubuntu, it can be installed like:
+For Ubuntu, it can be installed like this:

 sudo apt update && sudo apt install gpg wget wget -O- https://apt.releases.hashicorp.com/gpg | sudo gpg --dearmor -o /usr/share/keyrings/hashicorp-archive-keyring.gpg echo "deb [arch=$(dpkg --print-architecture) signed-by=/usr/share/keyrings/hashicorp-archive-keyring.gpg] https://apt.releases.hashicorp.com $(lsb_release -cs) main" | sudo tee /etc/apt/sources.list.d/hashicorp.list sudo apt update && sudo apt install vault